On 50th anniversary of Billie Jean King’s ‘Battle of the Sexes’ win, a push to honor her in Congress - WTOP News

 “I think it’s important for women and girls to know that the playing field has not been level for a very long time, but that there are champions and advocates who have been fighting on their behalf for generations to get that playing field leveled,” Gillibrand said.

 She believes the bill will receive enough support for the two-thirds needed in the Senate, and the same majority in the House of Representatives, where the companion bill is led by Reps.
-Brian Fitzpatrick of Pennsylvania and Mikie Sherrill of New Jersey.
+Brian Fitzpatrick of Pennsylvania and Mikie Sherrill of New Jersey and currently has more than 80 cosponsors, according to the U.S. Tennis Association.

 Gillibrand hopes it can be accomplished before the end of the year.